 The Cardiovascular Council consists of Society members interested in the performance and application of cardiovascular nuclear medicine procedures.
 It seeks to provide a forum for discussion and development of cardiac scintigraphic methods in an effort to realize the most beneficial applications.
 The Council actively seeks individuals who share this goal.

-The Computer and Instrumentation Council is made up of Society members who have an interest in computers or nuclear instrumentation and their application in therapeutic, diagnostic or investigational nuclear medicine.
-It provides a source of information relating to computer and instrumentation science to the Society through meetings, seminars, and publications as well as promoting the advancement and dissemination of knowledge in this area.
+The Computer and Instrumentation Council is made up of Society members who have an interest in computers, nuclear instrumentation, data analysis and medical physics and their applications in therapeutic, diagnostic or investigational nuclear medicine.
+It provides a source of information relating to computers, nuclear instrumentation science, data analysis and medical physics to the Society through meetings, seminars, and publications as well as promoting the advancement and dissemination of knowledge in this area.

 The Correlative Imaging Council provides a structure in which clinicians and scientists can develop and disseminate information on the medical and physiological applications of various imaging modalities as they correlate to nuclear medicine.